A Club for Kids of All Abilities

 The TD Summer Reading Club is a great way to keep kids reading all summer long.
 It’s also a good opportunity for you to discover new resources that can help them during the school year.

-Did you know, for example, that through your library’s CELA service your child may have free access to Bookshare, one of the world’s largest online libraries for people with print disabilities?
-How to sign up for Bookshare for free
+For example, did you know that through your library’s CELA service, your child may have free access to Bookshare, one of the world’s largest online libraries for people with print disabilities?
+Through the new system, patrons may search for books available through either CELA or Bookshare.

 Need some help?
 Call the CELA Helpline at 1-855-655-2273 or email us at firstname.lastname@example.org.